Ares-Developers/Ares-docs/new/cloak/sensorarray.rst

 now.

-Two new EVA warnings have been added, :value:`EVA_CloakedUnitDetected` and :value:`EVA_SubterraneanUnitDetected`, which are played when a Sensor Array detects cloaked units or units moving underground respectively.
+Two new EVA warnings have been added, :value:`EVA_CloakedUnitDetected` and :value:`EVA_SubterraneanUnitDetected`, which are played when a detector like a Sensor Array detects cloaked units or units moving underground respectively.

 .. note:: You have to add these EVA voices to :file:`evamd.ini` before you can use them.
 The game does not contain audio files for the three original EVA